Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

     property for tasks that are not multi-instance.
 Additional members of this property are:
     * `num_instances` is a property setting the number of compute node instances are required for this multi-instance task.
-This can be any one of the following:
+Note that it is generally recommended not to use low priority nodes for multi-instance tasks as compute nodes may be pre-empted at any time.
+This property can be any one of the following:
-      1. An integral number
+      1. An integral number.
+Note that if there are insufficient nodes to matching this number, the task will be blocked.
       2. `pool_current_dedicated` which is the instantaneous reading of the target pool's current dedicated count during this function invocation.
-      3. `pool_specification_vm_count` which is the `vm_count` specified in the
+      3. `pool_current_low_priority` which is the instantaneous reading of the target pool's current low priority count during this function invocation.
+      4. `pool_specification_vm_count_dedicated` which is the
+         `vm_count`:`dedicated` specified in the pool configuration.
+      5. `pool_specification_vm_count_low_priority` which is the
-         pool configuration.
+         `vm_count`:`low_priority` specified in the pool configuration.
     * `coordination_command` is the coordination command this is run by each instance (compute node) of this multi-instance task prior to the application command.
 This command must not block and must exit